Scrat95220/DomoticzGazpar/README.md

 Import data from GDRF to Domoticz

 # create a device in Domoticz
-- In Domoticz, go to hardware, create a virtual "Manager counter".
+- In Domoticz, go to hardware, create a virtual "Managed counter".
-  You may as well create a virtual 'Manager counter, Gas' device in m3
+  You may as well create a virtual 'Managed counter, Gas' device in m3 (to do so : create first a Managed counter, then modify it in the Utility tab to change Switch type to Gas)
 - Then in Devices, add it to the devices. (mark down the id for later).

 ## modules to install - linux